keybraker/mediarizer-2/docs/README.md

 Mediarizer is a command-line tool for organizing your media files.
 It allows you to easily sort your photos and videos into folders based on date, location, file type, and other criteria.

-> Instead of copying a file it gets transferred to a different location; this means that in case the input and output paths are on the same drive no copying is made, which makes the process as fast as possible.
+> As speed is prioritized instead of copying a file it gets transferred to a different location; this means the input and output folders shall be on the same physical drive in order to assure maximum performance.

 ## Installation